 When you’re seeking medical treatment for an injury or illness, you trust your doctor to treat the ailment to the best of their ability—and you won’t walk away with more injuries than when you started.
 If the professional caring for you makes a mistake or acts negligently, your health could be put in jeopardy.
 The injuries you incur from this error could prolong your recovery time and require expensive medical care.
 It’s important for victims to have people who will stand up for them and hold the negligent people accountable for their actions.
-Belsky, Weinberg & Horowitz, LLC has the experienced Glen Burnie medical malpractice lawyers necessary to help you fight for your rights.
+An experienced Glen Burnie medical malpractice lawyer from Belsky & Horowitz, LLC can help you fight for your rights.

 Analyzing medical reports, gathering evidence of what happened to you and how you were harmed, and getting an expert witness to give their professional opinion about your care are all important tools our firm will use in your medical malpractice case.
 Our lawyers in Glen Burnie are prepared to take your case to trial if that’s what it takes to get you the justice you deserve.
 As you begin your case, you may be wondering how your injuries happened.
 Let’s take a look at what can result in medical malpractice.

 Medical Malpractice Can Occur in a Variety of Ways

 Negligence may be the root of your injuries.
 Part of our job is to figure out how a medical care provider acted negligently.
 The mistake that harmed you may fall into one of the following categories:

 - Staff Errors